dstreppa/monito/README.md

 # monito
-Simple Python script to monitor a host
+Simple Python script to monitor a host.
+The processes to monitor can be configured.